Industry group: Improve safety guidelines for melatonin gummies - UPI.com

 Melatonin use can be especially dangerous in children and should only be used after consulting a pediatrician, experts say.

 Melatonin is a hormone produced by the brain in response to darkness.
 It regulates the body's natural sleep-wake cycle.
-As a dietary supplement, melatonin is not regulated by the U.S. Food and Drug Administration, even though the demand for melatonin among both adults and children has skyrocketed over the last decade, experts noted.
+While the U.S. Food and Drug Administration regulates both dietary supplements and dietary ingredients, the agency does so under a different set of regulations than those covering "conventional" foods and drugs.

 The new council guidelines call for labels that warn consumers about the danger of drowsiness after taking a melatonin supplement and state they should not be taken with alcohol.
 In addition, the labels should tell purchasers that melatonin is intended for intermittent or occasional use only.

-Note: Editor's note: An earlier version of this story did not correctly state the Food and Drug Administration's role in regulating melatonin.